Multi-Objective Agentic Rewrites for Unstructured Data Processing: Introduction

-\begin{example}[Enhancement factors in public defender workloads] Public defenders that we work with represent defendants whose sentences were increased due to {\em enhancement factors}---circumstances like threatening with a firearm, causing severe injury, or kidnapping.
+Public defenders that we work with represent defendants whose sentences were increased due to {\em enhancement factors}---circumstances like threatening with a firearm, causing severe injury, or kidnapping.
 To investigate whether enhancement factors are applied equitably across racial groups, defenders want to extract evidence of factors from tens of thousands of pages of police reports and trial transcripts, then compare which factors were actually charged by the court.
-The pipeline is typically a single operation: \op{map("given a description of these [eight] types of enhancement factors...list each factor present, along with supporting evidence")}. \end{example}
+The pipeline is typically a single operation: { \texttt{map("given a description of these [eight] types of enhancement factors...list each factor present, along with supporting evidence")}}. \end{example}

 Query optimization in settings like the one above is challenging.
 Unlike traditional data processing, where the optimizer only minimizes cost, the query plan must also be {\em accurate}.
 If the accuracy is too low (e.g., below 95\% precision as per guidelines from public defenders), the plan's output is not useful.
 The optimizer should surface high-accuracy plans that span a range of costs, so users can select the one best aligned with their budget.